-Michael Collins, aka 'The Big Fella,' still receives Valentines at his grave in Glasnevin Cemetery in Dublin almost a century after his death.
+Michael Collins, aka 'The Big Fella,' still receives Valentines at his grave in Glasnevin Cemetery in Dublin a century after his death.

 The late historian Shane Mac Thomais of Glasnevin Cemetery and Museum said the cards were noticed when the museum opened in 2010 but Collins may have been getting love notes well before that.

 In 2014 he told IrishCentral, “They say things like, ‘My darling Mick, love’, lots of x’s, things like that.
 I would presume they’re from women, but you never know.”

 Mac Thomais said he had no idea if the cards come from the same people every year, but he stresses cards sent through the post will not be placed on Collins’ grave.

 “We just couldn’t do that – every week we have to clear his grave because of the sheer volume of cards and flowers.
 He gets Christmas wreaths too and notes throughout the year saying things like ‘You’re the best Irishman that ever lived.’
 Collins has that status as a romantic leader and we find any time we do anything about him online interest is huge.”

 Collins was only 31 years old when he was assassinated in an ambush at Beal na Blath, County Cork in 1922.